jasonbot/weblog/content/weblog/playing-classicube-at-work.md

 ### I Don't Want to ask the Infra Team How to Host a Minecraft Server, That's Embarrassing

 I could host a machine on the Tailnet on our corporate Infrastructure, but I'm not on the infra team and I don't know how to do that.
 I also don't think I'd get buy-in for that.
-I'll save my goodwill forf some other day.
+I'll save my goodwill for some other day.

 ## Running a Non-Firewalled Machine: How About Linux?